edunham/site/2017/06/27/internet_safety.rst

 whether to trust, while maintaining a sense of accountability for my reputation that's absent in strictly anonymous communication.
-But hey, I'm biased -- you probably don't know my full name or home address from my web presence, so I'm on the psuedonymity spectrum too.
+But hey, I'm biased -- you probably don't know my full name or home address from my web presence, so I'm on the pseudonymity spectrum too.

 Safety to Produce Information with Accurate Attribution
 -----------------------------------------------------